The Emacs Widget Library

 Function: define-widget name class doc &rest args

-Define a new widget type named name from class.
+Define a new widget type named name that derives from class.

-name and class should both be symbols, class should be one of the existing widget types.
+name and class should both be symbols, and class should be one of the existing widget types.

 The third argument doc is a documentation string for the widget.

-After the new widget has been defined, the following two calls will create identical widgets:
+After using this function, the following two calls will create identical widgets:

 • (widget-create name)